Alternatives

 - Slow product roadmap under SolarWinds.
 Since the 2018 acquisition, Pingdom's pace of meaningful new features has slowed relative to newer entrants like Better Stack, Checkly, and Sitewatch.

 - No deploy-triggered checks.
 Modern teams want monitoring that fires the moment a deploy lands.
 Pingdom runs on fixed intervals — you wait for the next poll.
+See how deploy hooks solve this.

 - Agency-unfriendly.
 No client tagging, no white-label reports, no client-facing branded status pages.
 Every agency ends up either paying more for workarounds or switching tools.